LongwenShang/EBDM/README.md

-# ebdm-binary: Estimating Bivariate Dependency from Marginal Data (Binary)
+# ebdm-binary: Estimating Bivariate Dependency from Marginal Data (2 Binary Variables)

 This repository accompanies the R package **ebdm**, available on CRAN.